It’s almost time for the first day of Kindergarten.

 I must remind myself that teachers have it covered.
 They are great at what they do!

 The first week of school is about routines, supplies, and what to expect.
 You will be surprised how quickly five and six-year-olds catch on to the new routine.
-Children also get a chance to play the fun first day of school activities to get to know their new friends.
+Children also play the fun first-day of-school activities to get to know their new friends.

 Your confidence in the teacher will help your child feel secure as you drop them off.
 It’s helpful to refer to the teacher by name and learn the names of their classmates. – Your child will enjoy feeling like you are both in this together.